 Big and beautiful.
 There are two play structures– one for older kids (ages 5-12) and one for younger kids (5 and under) — separated by a huge grassy field.
 Website for details >

-The park is mostly fenced-in and has tennis courts and a paved path perfect for scooters or bikes.
+The park is partially fenced-in and has pickleball courts, tennis courts and a paved path perfect for scooters or bikes.
 Lots of trees provide good shade since it can get hot here during warmer months (consistently 10 degrees hotter than Berkeley) so best to be prepared.

 Stop for a bite at Cafe Teatro and visit the Library

 If you need your coffee early, stop here first.
 Just a few steps from the park (and the Orinda Library), this small coffee shop has outdoor seating, cool sculptures to examine, sweet and savory bites, and most importantly, caffeine!
-The Orinda Library has a delightful children’s section and reading corner.
-A perfect pairing.
+The Orinda Library has a delightful children’s section, reading corner, Toddler Storytime on Wednesdays, and a well stocked used bookstore.

 Browse and Play at Orinda Books

-This gem of a bookstore is just across the street from the park and has a great selection of children’s books.
-The kids’ section has tiny chairs for reading and they have children’s story time every Thursday at 3:30 pm.
-My daughter was delighted to pick up a few new books and also came away with a free bookmark.
+This gem of a bookstore is just across the street from the park and has a great selection of new children’s books.
+My kids were delighted to pick up a few books and also came away with a free bookmark.

 Grab a slice at Village Pizza